imbcmdth/hdr/README.md

 # HDR

-A minimal streaming HDR image (ie. Radiance .pic format) library for node.js.
+A very minimal streaming HDR image (ie. Radiance .pic format) library for node.js.
+Always outputs XYZ color space regardless of the format of the HDR file.

 ## Contents